bgonzalezbustamante/academic-kickstart/Netlify/content/authors/bgonzalezbustamante/_index.md

   url: "http://www.ox.ac.uk/"

 # Short bio (displayed in user profile at end of posts)
-bio: DPhil (PhD) Researcher in the Department of Politics and International Relations and St Hilda’s College at the University of Oxford, United Kingdom.
+bio: DPhil (PhD) Candidate in the Department of Politics and International Relations and St Hilda’s College at the University of Oxford, United Kingdom.

 interests:
+- Comparative politics
-- Cabinets composition
+- Presidential systems
 - Ministerial turnover
-- Presidential systems
-- Political elites
+- Elites and civil service
-- Civil services
+- Quantitative methods
-- Crisis management
+- Artificial intelligence

 education:
   courses: